 News & Views

+##1- intro Qs

 A typical cancer genome contains thousands of mutations, where majority occupy non-coding regions of the genome.
-However, the classical models of cancer posit that only a few of these mutations are under strong positive selection and drive the cancer forward.
-Currently, large number of these driver mutations have been found in coding regions of the genome.
-This observation poses two key questions: a) to what extent driver mutations in coding region are yet to be found? and b) whether there are many driver mutations lurking in non-coding regions of the genome?
+However, classical models of cancer posit that only a few of these mutations are under strong positive selection and drive the cancer forward.
+Currently, almost all of these driver mutations have been found in coding regions of the genome.
+However, the majority of somatic mutations are located in noncoding regions of the genome.
+Thus, the key question arises, whether there are many driver mutations lurking in non-coding regions of the genome?

+##2 problems of noncoding v coding

-Identification of non-coding drivers is significantly challenging due to vastness of the non-coding space and the difficulty to accurately determine functional regions of noncoding elements.
-These issues also confound the power (number of samples required) to detect all non-coding driver mutations in a cancer cohort.
-In addition, ascertainment also plays a major role in non-coding driver discovery.
-For instance, due to better understanding of the coding region, lot of effort has been directed toward characterizing driver mutations in coding regions compared to non-coding regions.
-This is potentially analogous to the classic drunk looking under the lamppost problem.
+Identification of non-coding drivers is significantly challenging due to vastness of the non-coding space and the difficulty in accurately finding functional noncoding elements.
+These issues confound the power to detect all non-coding driver mutations in a cancer cohort.
+In contrast, identifying driver mutations in coding regions is more intuitive.
+We have a better understanding of the start and endpoint of different coding regions.
+In addition, molecular impact of mutations in coding region is well defined.
+For instance, does a mutation leads to change in the coded protein(nonsynonymous/synonymous), or it completely knocks out the protein through a loss-of-function mutation?
+Our better understanding of coding regions potentially creates an ascertainment bias that is leading to identification of larger number of coding driver mutations.
+This poses the question, whether driver mutations are primarily in coding region or it's just that we don't know where to look for the non-coding drivers.

+##3 but htere's stuff done w noncoding 0sander

 Despite these challenges, there has been a great interest in characterizing non-coding drivers in various cancers.
-For instance, prior studies have shown that driver mutations occur in the TERT promoter in many cancers.
-Moreover, functional impact calculation clearly indicates presence of high impact mutations in the non-coding region of various cancer genomes.
-In addition, multiple studies highlight the role of enhancer hijacking process in tumorigenesis.
-However, these are few examples and at present our understanding of non-coding drivers is rudimentary.
+Over last few years, several methods have been developed to identify non-coding driver mutations in various cancer cohorts.
+For instance, previous studies identified recurrent mutations in the TERT promoter for multiple cancer cohorts.
+Similarly, recurrence based method found driver mutations in upstream regulatory regions of PLEKHS1, WDR74 and SHDH genes in different cancers.
+Furthermore, pan-cancer analysis of copy number aberrations and gene expression data highlighted the role of enhancer hijacking phenomena in regulatory elements of various genes including IRS4, SMARCA1 an TERT.
+However, these are few examples and at present our understanding of non-coding drivers is incomplete.

+##4-5summary - more

 On page xxx of this issue, Rheinbay et. al. make a foray towards addressing this question.
 For a cohort of 360 breast cancer patients, they attempt to look for coding and non-coding driver mutations, in an unbiased fashion.
 In this study, they provide evidences suggesting that in case of uniform ascertainment in a cancer genome, one could find as many noncoding driver mutations as coding ones.
 Moreover, they predicted that mutations within promoters of FOXA1, RMRP and NEAT1 significantly alter transcription.
 These findings were further validated using functional assays measuring changes in gene expression and protein binding.
+Furthermore, based on these functional assays, they provide mechanistic insights into driver mutations influencing promoter region of the FOXA1 gene in breast cancer.
 So far, we have seen functional validation for a small number of the non-coding mutations, particularly those related to TERT promoter.